uacaps/CAPSWebView/README.md

 * <code>Previous.png<code>
 * <code>Previous@2x.png<code>

+## How to use CAPSWebView

+In order to use CAPSWebView you should either use the existing navigation controller of your app if your app utilizes one or create a new navigation controller.
+After that you should push CAPSWebView to the navigation controller.
+An example of pushing CAPSWebView can be found below.

+<code>self.testNavigationController!.pushViewController(CAPSWebView(url: "google.com", primary: nil, secondary: UIColor.grayColor()), animated: false)<code>

 ## Future Work

 * Objective-C version
 * Support for iOS 7 and below by use of UIWebView
+* etc.

 ## License ##